For the complete documentation index, see llms.txt.

 Section titled Custom elements and shadow DOM

 The tracking Tag has two separate event trackers: Session Replay and Analytics.
+Both provide full support for custom elements and the shadow DOM.

 The following features have limited or partial support with the Tracking Tag.